The Region We Serve

 Todd Copeland was appointed to the role of General Manager for Community Futures Middlesex in November of 2019 after previously serving for more than two years as a member of the Board of Directors, with membership on both the Executive and Loans Committees.
 He has extensive experience supporting entrepreneurs in both the private and public sectors as an innovation, relationship and partnership champion.
 Todd has worked internationally across multiple industries and sectors leading teams and supporting both start-ups and established businesses engage in the research, development and commercialization of new technology, product, and service offerings.

 Todd and his family have been residents of Middlesex County for the last 16 years.
 He is actively involved in giving back throughout the Middlesex community, currently serving on a number of committees and boards that promote the interests and needs of local business and local communities.
-He also currently serves as the President of the Ilderton Minor Hockey Association.
+He previously served as President of the Ilderton Minor Hockey Association.

 Todd holds an Honours Degree in Biology and Business Economics from the University of Waterloo.